KevinFroissart/KevinFroissart/READMECOPY.md

 ## About Me <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 Hello there!
-My name is Kévin, and I'm a 23-year-old computer enthusiast and student based in Lyon.
-I'm deeply committed to expanding my understanding of various technologies, and I'm currently pursuing a Master's Degree at the University of Lyon.
+My name is Kévin, I'm a 23-year-old computer enthusiast and student based in Geneva.
+I'm deeply committed to expanding my understanding of various technologies, and gain experience as I grow through my work experiences.
 My GitHub profile serves as a platform to showcase my skills and projects, as well as to connect with other like-minded individuals in the tech world.

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=KevinFroissart" alt="KevinFroissart" /></a> </p>